 Using a Session Filter

-When capturing data or loading data into Message Analyzer through a Live Trace Session or a Data Retrieval Session, as shown in figures 1 and 2, respectively, you can use the common Session Filter to isolate specific data that you want to work with from the live trace or saved message collection.
-However, you should carefully note that you can never recapture the data that you filter out with a Session Filter in a Live Trace Session, whereas with a Data Retrieval Session, you can always click the Edit button on the Message Analyzer Home tab to return to session configuration, remove or recast your filtering criteria, and then reload the data from the originally specified saved files.
+When capturing data or loading data into Message Analyzer through a Live Trace Session or a Data Retrieval Session, as shown in Figures 2 and 3, respectively, you can use the common Session Filter feature to isolate specific data that you want to work with from the live trace or saved message collection.
+However, you should carefully note that you can never recapture the data that you filter out with a Session Filter in a Live Trace Session, whereas with a Data Retrieval Session, you can always click the Edit Session button on the global Message Analyzer toolbar to return to session configuration, where you can remove or recast your filtering criteria and then reload the data from the originally specified saved files.

 For instance, when configuring a Session Filter, you can specify a Filter Expression that isolates messages to a specific network address, port, or protocol, or that contains a particular field value or other text.
 Similarly, you can apply a View Filter or Color Rule to streamline the examination of data in the Message Analyzer default Analysis Grid viewer, which is shown in the figure that follows.